Llantwit Major School: 1991 arson attack

 A large section of the comprehensive was burned to the ground in 1991 and rebuilt a year later.
 A further rebuild was scheduled to begin 2011/2012 but was scrapped due to lack of funding.
 A new building broke ground in September 2015 and was completed at the end of February 2017.
 Demolition of the old blocks has since been completed.
-It shares its site with primary school Ysgol Y Drige.
+It shares its site with primary school Ysgol y Ddraig.

+Curriculum

 The school's departmental success in both sport and drama is renowned over much of the Vale, having won awards and acclaim for both.

-The current headteacher is Fiona Greville.
-She succeeded Dr Vince Browne who had been in charge since 2004, with the exception of the 2010–11 school year where Deborah Thomas became acting head.
+The current headteacher is Charlotte Robins.

 The school was temporarily closed due to the COVID-19 pandemic in the United Kingdom on 20 March 2020, re-opening on 4 September 2020.